chorobaev/smart-house/README.md

 4. Run android project

    ![android_files](./images/android.png)

    Copy just downloaded `“google-services.json”` file into your “app” directory of the android project.
 Then run the app on your physical android device (emulator does not work as it cannot connect to WiFi access point).
 All done.

-   Here is how it looks!
+   Here is how it looks like!
 Press the `“+”` button to mount a module.
 In the appeared screen enter the name of the module in our case it is

    ![screenshots](./images/screenshots.png)